D.Min. 971 - Explorations: Information Research Module

 1. View the following presentation (opening it to full screen).
 The guided questions regarding it are in the assignment below.

 2. Read the following papers.
 Note that they were written for fellow academic librarians yet lay out crucial principles for understanding information.
-Questions related to them are in the assignment to the right.
+Questions related to them are in the assignment below.

 Badke, William.
 "Fake News, Confirmation Bias, the Search for Truth, and the Theology Student."
 Theological Librarianship 11, no. 2 (October 2018): 4-7. https://serials.atla.com/theolib/article/view/2589/3233